-- A. No member of the staff will solicit gifts for any purpose without receiving authorization from the School Board or its agents. - B. Acceptance of all gifts (material or other) over fair market value of \$2,000 must receive the approval of the Gilford School Board or its authorized agents.
-Proper acknowledgement of their receipt will be made by the School Board - C. Pursuant to RSA 198:20-b, III, gifts in the amount of \$5,000 or more shall require the Board to hold a public hearing regarding any action to be taken with the gift.
-Notice of the time, place, and subject of such hearing shall be published in a newspaper of general circulation in the relevant municipality at least 7 days before the meeting is held. - D. Equipment contributed to the schools becomes the property of the District and is subject to the same controls and regulations that govern the use of other school owned property. - E. Contributions of equipment or services that may involve major costs for Installation and/or maintenance, or initial or continuing financial commitments from school funds shall be presented by the superintendent's office for School Board consideration and approval. - F. Donations of a commercial nature require the prior approval of the School Board. - G. In lieu of specific instructions, the School Board shall determine the use of a money gift, grant, or bequest. - H. In instances where the Superintendent or his designee questions the appropriateness or usefulness of an offered gift, the gift may be declined or the matter may be referred to the school board. - I. The School Board welcomes gifts of books and other materials to school libraries provided that they meet the same standards of selection as those applied to the purchase of the library materials.
+- A. No member of the staff will solicit gifts for any purpose without receiving authorization from the School Board or its agents. - B. Acceptance of all gifts (material or other) over fair market value of \$2,000 \$2,500 must receive the approval of the Gilford School Board or its authorized agents.
+Proper acknowledgement of their receipt will be made by the School Board. - C. Pursuant to RSA 198:20-b, III, gifts in the amount of \$5,000 \$20,000 or more shall require the Board to hold a public hearing regarding any action to be taken with the gift.
+Notice of the time, place, and subject of such hearing shall be published in a newspaper of general circulation in the relevant municipality at least 7 days before the meeting is held.
+For gifts of less than \$20,000, the Board will post notice of the gift in the agenda of the next regularly scheduled Board meeting and will include notice in the minutes of the meeting in which the gift is discussed.
+The acceptance of all gifts will be made in public session. - D. Equipment A gift contributed to the schools becomes the property of the District and is subject to the same controls and regulations that govern the use of other school owned property. - E. Contributions of equipment a gift or services that may involve major costs for Installation and/or maintenance, or initial or continuing financial commitments from school funds shall be presented by the superintendent's office for School Board consideration and approval. - F. Donations of a commercial nature require the prior approval of the School Board. - G. In lieu of specific instructions, the School Board shall determine the use of a money gift, grant, or bequest. - H. In instances where the Superintendent or designee questions the appropriateness or usefulness of an offered gift, the gift may be declined or the matter may be referred to the school board.